mfernandagf/fieloprp/doc/UC-PRP-0002-Create an Invoice.md

    2. The system verifies that the option "Consider Invoice Detail" is set to true
    3. The system displays an error message
    4. End of flow

+##### 4. The administrator tries to create an Invoice with no member (step 3 of the basic flow)
+   1. The administrator tries to save the Invoice without filling the Member field
+   2. The system displays an error message
+   3. End of flow